nananananate/liferay-challenge/docs/README.md

 # Liferay Challenge
-This is my solution to the Sales Taxes Problem.
+This is Nathaniel Louis Tisuela's solution to the Sales Taxes Problem.

 My solution is a Java CLI application.